biw/enwrap/README.md

   alert('shame for negative numbers')
 }
 if (is50Prime.error?.message === 'number must be greater than 1') {
-  // look up if 1 is a prime number on wikipedia window.open('https://en.wikipedia.org/wiki/Prime_number', '_blank')
+  // Look up if 1 is a prime number on Wikipedia window.open('https://en.wikipedia.org/wiki/Prime_number', '_blank')
 }
 if (is50Prime.error) {
-  // this is an error that we didn't expect, and we should probably log it console.error(is50Prime.error.message)
+  // This is an error that we didn't expect, and we should probably log it console.error(is50Prime.error.message)
   // and then send off the error for debugging/sentry/logging/etc sendErrorToLoggingService(is50Prime.error)